rbisdorff/Digraph3/docSphinx/tutorial.rst

    *Graph representation of the testimonies of the professors*

 From graph theory we know that time interval intersections graphs must in fact be interval graphs.
-The testimonies graph should therefore not contain any chordless cycles of four and more vertices.
+The testimonies graph should therefore not contain any chordless cycle of four and more vertices.
 Now, the presence or not of such chordless cycles may be checked as follows.

 >>> g.computeChordlessCycles()
 Chordless cycle certificate -->>>  ['D', 'C', 'E', 'A', 'D']